JamesRandall/FunctionMonkey/docfx/guides/introduction.md

 * To reduce the typical boilerplate associated with functions
 * To separate the implementation of a function from its trigger and wrap around infrastructural code
 * To provide a minimal runtime framework for typical C# / .NET patterns such as IoC and input validation
-* To enable REST APIs to be elegantly built along with support for bearer token authorization, claims, and Swagger
+* To enable REST APIs to be elegantly built along with support for bearer token authorization, claims, and Swagger/OpenApi
 * To improve the testability of functions
 * To co-exist in a project with standard attribute based Azure Functions